KerbalJeb/falling-sand/README.txt

     - Running the demo bash script should result in a GUI window titled 'Falling Sand' appearing.

+Software use
+    Select Elements to place using the buttons located at the bottom of the screen.
+    Left click and drag in the upper black portion of the screen to place an element.

 User controls
     Left Mouse Button        : Place currently selected element on screen Right Mouse Button       : Delete elements at the cursors current position